Arjunbadola/arjunbadola.github.io/_posts/2021-07-17-The Bull Market.md

 ---
 published: true
 ---
 For the new investors out there, the stock market is like a pendulum; it moves between positivism (Bull Market) and pessimism (Bear market).
 It rarely stays in between where the sentiment is neutral.
-This was also the main point of the book written by Howard Marks, ["Mastering the Market Cycle"](https://www.amazon.in/gp/product/1473680379/ref=as_li_tl?ie=UTF8&camp=3638&creative=24630&creativeASIN=1473680379&linkCode=as2&tag=arjunbadola-21&linkId=d73568de60541996a5d883ecb3ffe6c6).
-Here are my notes on that book: [Link](https://twitter.com/badola_arjun/status/1356872779518390272)
+This was also the main point of the book written by Howard Marks, ["Mastering the Market Cycle"](https://www.amazon.in/gp/product/1473680379/ref=as_li_tl?ie=UTF8&camp=3638&creative=24630&creativeASIN=1473680379&linkCode=as2&tag=arjunbadola-21&linkId=d73568de60541996a5d883ecb3ffe6c6). ([Notes](https://twitter.com/badola_arjun/status/1356872779518390272))

-Fun Fact: You may think why is it called Bear and Bull market?
+**Fun Fact**: You may think why is it called Bear and Bull market?
 It is based on how each of these animals attack.

 A bear using his paws attacks in a downward direction whereas a bull by the use of its horns hits in the upward direction (If you have watched Scam 1992 then I am sure you know this).